tphuc012/hand_landmarker_gesture/README.md

 ### Prerequisites

 * Flutter SDK
+* Java Development Kit (JDK) 17 or higher
-* An Android device or emulator (Minimum SDK version 24).
+* An Android device or emulator

 ### Installation